xbeat/Machine-Learning/README.md

 In this tutorial, we'll explore how to build an interactive chatbot app using Groq's Language Models (LLMs) and Streamlit, a Python library for creating user-friendly web applications.
 We'll cover the necessary steps to set up the environment, integrate Groq's LLMs, and create a user interface with Streamlit.

+## Pandas Inplace Operations Myths and Realities

+Understanding Inplace Operations in Pandas

+The common belief that inplace operations in Pandas are more efficient is incorrect.
+While many developers expect these operations to modify DataFrames without creating copies and thus save memory and time, the reality is quite different.
+Let's explore why this assumption is wrong and what actually happens under the hood.

 ## Breast Cancer Survival Prediction with Machine Learning

 Introduction to Breast Cancer Survival Prediction